 Recently, having taken the commuter bus to work, I walked past a low-income housing complex that is on the way to the Health Center from the bus stop.
 As I approached the complex, I saw two women standing on the sidewalk in front of the buildings.
 I would guess they were both in their sixties.
-One of them was blind and was holding her white cane.
-The other was standing very close to her, ready to guide her if necessary.
+One of them was blind and holding her white cane.
+The other stood very close to her, ready to guide her if necessary.

-I often say that it does not take long in the course of my day for some nutrition based message to filter into my consciousness.
+I often say that it does not take long in the course of my day for some nutrition-based message to filter into my consciousness.
 Yet, this was an unexpected source.
 By the time the women exchanged the two sentences my steps had already taken me just past them.
-For a split second I thought to stop to engage them in a conversation, to inform them of my nutritional proficiency and expound on the topic of artificial sweeteners, affirming what they had heard.
+For a split second, I thought to stop to engage them in a conversation, to inform them of my nutritional proficiency and expound on the topic of artificial sweeteners, affirming what they had heard.
 Instead, I felt my lips turn into a mild smile that was intended to be for them, but that neither would ever see.

 I think I absorbed the experience as a quiet lesson that one never knows how or where new information flows.
-In this regard it related to my own work of attempting to expand nutritional consciousness and yet not always knowing how or where my own or others efforts are reaching.
+In this regard, it related to my own work of attempting to expand nutritional consciousness and yet not always knowing how or where my own or others’ efforts are reaching.
 I internally thanked the women and carried their story into my day–and referenced them as my teachers with some of my clients.

 This story also has meaning for me as I come full cycle of having written this blog for two years–and as I contemplate beginning a third.
-Looking back, I see that I have written 75 posts on various nutrition-related issues.
+Looking back, I see that I have written seventy-five posts on various nutrition-related issues.
 I see them as vignettes that describe the milieu that defines eating in this current and complicated time; the challenges that dictate and mutate our food culture and the experience of the real and humble people who eat in response and reaction to this environment.
 I hope others see them in this way too.

 I often wonder if my stories have resonance and purpose and whether they are instructive.
 Or, if they need be.
 Many people out there are doing incredible work and informing in clear and beautiful ways on how to address and improve human nourishment.
 It is not infrequently that I have doubts about the service of my writings and if they justify the time they demand.
 Are my words flowing into any cracks and crevices that may be helping others that I may never know about?
 Or, as my wise friend Lisa Dungate, who writes Lion’s Whiskers suggests, if my writing serves to fulfill some need of personal expression, that is adequate as well.
 Sometimes I don’t know.